fpgadeveloper/opsero-fmc-ibert/README.md

 ## Description

 These projects can be used to test several Opsero FMCs in loopback using IBERT.
+We use these projects internally for development and test purposes, but feel free to use them to build your own similar test setups.

 ## Requirements